mitchandrade8/mitchandrade8/README.md

  👯 Looking to collaborate on anything that will help me grow my skillset and portfolio.

  ⚡ Outside Coding; lift weights, cook, play and analyze basketball & football.
 Getting into Golf.
-Game a little on Xbox.
+  - Lift 6x a week
+  - Deep Work 6x a week
   - Relaxing or resting

  <!--